geeteshk/notes/dev_notes/AI_CS188_ReinforcementLearning.md

 ![](../imgs/rl_deep_ql.png)

- - Deep Q Learning 依然是Q Learning , 只是用神经网络去代替了Q Table
+ - Deep Q Learning is still Q Learning, but it uses a neural network instead of Q Table
- - 还有一种更加 End to End的方法，叫做Policy Gradient
+ - There is also a more End to End method called Policy Gradient

 <h2 id="d4680878cbefd1ce084325dd933e82f9"></h2>